GreenDeno/Bird-Watch/README.md

 You can use the [D3.js](https://d3js.org/) library to create visualizations, or the [Chart.js](https://www.chartjs.org/) library.
 Other libraries are also possible.

+Donovan deVise seamlessly integrated the location page with the index page to showcase all bird species spotted in the selected region.
+He created a chart alongside a list of all species which could be selected to view sightings over time for a given species.
+He also designed the page to show total sightings as well as which observation sessions resulted in the most sightings.
 ## User statistics

 Users should be able to see their own statistics.
 This page should show things like: